Program: Adult Program

 - Registered with the College of Audiologists and Speech-Language Pathologist of Ontario (CASLPO).

-- Experience with Augmentative and Alternative Communication and Sign Language.
+- Experience developing and implementing intervention programs using low and high tech with Augmentative and Alternative Communication and Sign Language.

-- Experience using AAC Software including Boardmaker, Writing with Symbols, Proloquo2Go.
+- Experience with AAC Software including Boardmaker, Proloquo2Go, Unity, LAMP, TouchChat etc.

-- Experience with the developmental disabilities and autism spectrum population.
+- Experience with the developmental disabilities and autism spectrum disorder population.

 - The successful candidate must provide an acceptable Police Records Check (Vulnerable Sector Screening).

 To be considered for this position, you must be passionate about the work we do, and share our organizational values.
-Please submit your resume and cover letter saved in the following format: firstname.lastname (ie. John.Smith) to Human Resources, firstname.lastname@example.org, quoting file 2060 in the subject line of your email by the closing date.
+Please submit your resume and cover letter in one file saved in the following format: firstname.lastname (ie. John.Smith) to Human Resources, firstname.lastname@example.org, quoting file 21045 the subject line of your email by the closing date.

 Surrey Place is an equal opportunity employer.
 Candidates from diverse groups are encouraged to apply.
 If you are contacted for an interview and require accommodation appropriate arrangements will be made to assist you through this process.
 We thank all applicants in advance for their interest; however only those selected for an interview will be contacted.